Our Management Team

 Our first orders were for Picnic Tables for local customers from a newspaper ad we ran in the Santa Rosa Press Democrat.
 In late 2002, we set up a tiny website for local customers and suddenly started getting calls from all over the country.
 We were not prepared to ship out of state and grow quickly.
 Annapolis is a lovely town, but there was minimal housing and shipping nationwide from our remote location was complicated.

 First, we expanded the barn.
 Then, we looked for larger buildings in nearby towns.
 But, it was during the real estate boom and leases were exorbitant.
 In 2004 we found the perfect shop.
-Since a large part of our business was in S. California, we located near the border in Mexico at Calle Huerta No. 400 Ensenada, Baja California.
+Since a large part of our business was in S. California, we located near the border in Mexico in Ensenada, Baja California.

-Today, with recently added Mezzanines, it is a 12,500 square ft shop with 45 employees.
+Today, we are in our second shop in Ensenada, near the south end of town.
+It is an over 20,000 square ft shop with 65 employees.
 Some of our best carpenters go back to the barn days.
-Guys like shop foreman Antonio Toledo and sanding and sealing manager Cesar Alaniz and others.
+Guys like shop foreman Antonio Toledo.
 Our carpenters and carpenter assistants stay with us because we offer excellent working conditions with above average pay.
 In return, we have a stable, experienced, and well trained workforce that produces what we think is the highest quality outdoor wood furniture anywhere.
 We hope you agree.
+We still manage our forestlands and mill and dry all our lumber in Northern California.